markjoshwel/hello/README.md

 - `docs/font-italic.woff2`

 If adapting the source code of this project to your own website, adjust the `src/main.css` file as deemed neccesary.
+If so, you may also wish to adjust the `.gitignore` as needed also.

 ## License